PetchArpornpattana/Giverly-UAE-Expansion-2/README.md

 ## 💡 Proposed Solution

-A mobile-first fintech platform connecting:
+The proposed solution is a mobile-first fintech platform that connects:

 **Spending → Cashback → Donations → Impact Tracking**